ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `namespaceLoaded`

 Fires when the {@linkapi CKEDITOR `CKEDITOR` namespace} is loaded.
-It only triggers once, no matter how many CKEditor 4 components are initialised.
+It only triggers once, no matter how many CKEditor 4 components are initialized.
 Can be used for convenient changes in the namespace, e.g. for adding external plugins:

 ```html
 <ckeditor (namespaceLoaded)="onNamespaceLoaded($event)"></ckeditor>